-- students who have an associate or higher degree; - students who transfer degree-creditable English and/or mathematics courses with a grade of "C" or better; - students in programs where English or mathematics is not required; - students who have completed equivalent developmental course work at another Alabama Community College System institution within the last three years; - students who have documentation of assessment and acceptable scores (COMPASS or ASSET) within the last three years; - transient students; - audit students; - senior citizens; - students who are taking non-credit courses only.
+- students within three years of high school graduation who present official documentation of the following ACT/SAT scores.
+(To check scoring guidlines, visit the Assessment Center website at www.suscc.edu/prospective-students/placement-testing.cms and click the "Course Placement Guidelines" link); - students who have an associate or higher degree; - students who transfer degree-creditable English and/or mathematics courses with a grade of "C" or better; - students in programs for which English or mathematics is not required; - students who have completed equivalent developmental course work at another Alabama Community College System institution within the last three years; - students who have documentation of assessment and acceptable scores on the Accuplacer or COMPASS within the last three years; - transient students: - audit students; - senior citizens; - students who are taking non-credit courses only.

-Re-Test Policy
+Re-Testing